mateoespinosa/rem/README.md

   --config file.yaml, -c file.yaml
                         initial configuration YAML file for our experiment's setup.
-  --folds N, -f N       how many folds to use for our data partitioning.
+  --n_folds N, -n N     how many folds to use for our data partitioning.
   --initialisation_trials N, -i N
                         how many initialisations for our model's initial parameters do we want to try before running our